Anandsurendran747/Uber-Clone/server/README.md

 ### POST /captain/register

-**Description:** Register a new captain by validating input data, checking for existing captains, hashing the password, and storing the captain in the database.
+**Description:** Register a new captain by validating input data, including vehicle details, and storing the captain in the database.
 Returns a JWT token and the created captain data upon successful registration.

 **Endpoint:**
 - **URL**: `/captain/register`